LandonSchropp/dotfiles/readme.md

 brew install rbenv ruby-build
 ```

 OS X ships with an old version of Ruby.
 You'll want the latest stable one.
 Check the official [Ruby language website](http://www.ruby-lang.org/en/) to see what it might be.
-At the time this document was written, the newest stable Ruby release is `Ruby 1.9.3-p362`.
 To install Ruby, run:

 ```
-export CC="/usr/local/bin/gcc-4.2"
-export CFLAGS="-I/opt/X11/include"
-rbenv install 2.1.1
+rbenv install <version>
-rbenv global 2.1.1
+rbenv global <version>
 eval "$(rbenv init -)"
 ```